 For the best manual system, consider EdgePro.
 You can charge a premium for a hand sharpened edge.
 See http://www.edgeproinc.com/

-If you want to add scissors and woodworking tools, consider a Tormek.
-It is the most versatile system on the market. and it can handle the heavy work of reducing bolsters or repairing broken tips.
-The Tormek costs about $750 with knife and scissor jigs.
+wet grinder It is the most versatile system on the market.
+The Tormek costs about $800 with knife and scissor jigs.
 Much general sharpening (knives, scissors and garden tools) can be done on the Tormek with a few pieces of inexpensive additional equipment (belt sander and paper wheels).
 I have added specialized machines for the final honing of knives and for sharpening scissors, mainly because they are faster than the Tormek.
-You can be well equipped for about $3000, and I carry about $4000 of equipment to the markets.
-My salon shear sharpener stays at home, another $2500.
+You can be well equipped for about $3000-$4000.
+I carry about $4000 of equipment to the markets.
+My salon shear sharpener stays at home, another $3000.

 The belt sander is used to reduce bolsters and sharpen shovels, etc. Some garden shears can be sharpened with the small hones but most have to be taken apart and ground on the Tormek.
 Screwdrivers and wrenches are needed for disassembling and adjusting scissors and shears.